 - Eid al-Adha (Feast of the Sacrifice) - Varies each year

 - Victory Day - Varies each year

 - Independence Day - 26 July

 With so many islands to choose from, deciding what to do and where to go in the Maldives can be slightly overwhelming.
 Here are some of the highlights:

-Part of what makes the Maldives so great is that there's so many islands in such close proximity.
-Ferries and local "Dhoni" can take you island to island, and you can even explore uninhabited islands.
+Part of what makes the Maldives so great is that there are so many islands in such close proximity.
+Ferries and local "Dhoni" can take you from island to island, and you can even explore uninhabited islands.